 The IFF hopes to encourage filmmaking in Italy and in Minnesota that draw links between our local communities and those living in Italy today.
 For this reason, films will only be considered that meet the following requirements:

-*The filmmakers must be from or living in Minnesota or Italy and able to attend the festival in February (exact dates TBD) for a post-screening discussion
+*The filmmakers must be from or living in Minnesota or Italy and able to attend the festival, 20-23 February 2020 for a post-screening discussion